daryllxd/lifelong-learning/programming/javascript/angularjs/ng-book.md

 Placing functional code in the global namespace is rarely a good idea.
 It can cause collisions that are tough to debug and cost us development time.

 Module - where you put the application code.
-An app can contain several module, each one containing code for a specific function.
+An app can contain several modules, each one containing code for a specific function.

 Why?